 An ultrasound scan uses high-frequency sound waves to make an image of a person’s internal body structures.
 Doctors commonly use ultrasound to study a developing fetus (unborn baby), a person’s abdominal and pelvic organs, muscles and tendons, or their heart and blood vessels.
 Other names for an ultrasound scan include sonogram or (when imaging the heart) an echocardiogram.

 The ultrasound machine directs high-frequency sound waves at the internal body structures being examined.
 The reflected sounds, or echoes, are recorded to create an image that can be seen on a monitor.
 The sound waves are emitted and received from a small, hand-held probe.
-The high frequency of the sound means the human ear cannot hear it – which is why it is called ultra
+The high frequency of the sound means the human ear cannot hear it – which is why it is called ultrasound.

 An ultrasound scan is usually non-invasive (done from outside the body).
 However, some scans are done with a special probe that is inserted into the person’s vagina (for some obstetric or pelvic examinations), rectum (for some prostate examinations) or oesophagus (for some heart examinations).
 Sometimes, doctors will use ultrasound scanning to monitor and guide invasive procedures like a biopsy of a person’s breast or thyroid gland.